 What are the Tools to Round Wood Edges?

-There are a few ways how to round wood edges.
+There are many ways how to round wood edges.
 It can be done either with power tools or hand tools.
-Both options can provide great results.
+Both options can provide great results, but remember, the best approach varies depending on the situation.

 Power tools for rounding wood edges: